manideep1116/Apache-by-Chef/README.md

 For every iterarion site_name and site_data divide like key-value pairs in hash and gets data from attributes and apply the following resources written inside the loop for each site.

 Now we will write the resources inside the loop.

-  -We need to setup a configuation file for the virtual host.
+ - We need to setup a configuation file for the virtual host.
 ```
  template "/etc/apache2/sites-enabled/#{site_name}.conf" do
     source "custom.erb"